Listen to this article

 -

-Rule๐ก Definition:Regulation ensures fair practices in finance, protecting consumers and maintaining market stability. of Thumb: A widely used guideline suggests subtracting your age from 100 to determine the percentage๐ก Definition:A fraction or ratio expressed as a number out of 100, denoted by the % symbol. of your portfolio to allocate to stocks.
-For example, a 30-year-old might hold 70% in stocks and 30% in bonds๐ก Definition:A fixed-income investment where you loan money to a government or corporation in exchange for regular interest payments..
+Rule๐ก Definition:Regulation ensures fair practices in finance, protecting consumers and maintaining market stability. of Thumb: Ever hear of the "Rule of 100"?
+It's a classic for a reason.
+Just subtract your age from 100 to get a rough percentage๐ก Definition:A fraction or ratio expressed as a number out of 100, denoted by the % symbol. for your stock๐ก Definition:Stocks are shares in a company, offering potential growth and dividends to investors. allocation.
+A 30-year-old, for instance, might aim for 70% stocks and 30% bonds๐ก Definition:A fixed-income investment where you loan money to a government or corporation in exchange for regular interest payments..

 -